stackpulse/playbooks/aws/asg-execute-command/README.md

 ## Your benefits

 - Retrieve all instances of an AWS Auto Scaling Group and execute a remediation command on each one
-- Get health metrics for given AWS Auto Scaling Group
+- Get health metrics for a given AWS Auto Scaling Group

 ## Your experience